 4. Oyster Shell Lime

-Oyster shell lime is made from crushed oyster shells, which are rich in calcium and magnesium.
+Oyster shell lime is made from crushed oyster shells containing calcium and magnesium.

 It’s slower-acting, which means that it slowly helps neutralize soil acidity.
-This makes it a gentler option compared to other remedies.
+Therefore, it is a gentler option compared to other remedies.

 5. Eggshells